freenas/freenas-docs/userguide/directoryservice.rst

 .. note:: %brand% automatically appends the root DN.
-This means the scope and root DN should not be included when configuring the user, group, password, and machine suffixes.
+This means the scope and root DN are not to be included when configuring the user, group, password, and machine suffixes.

 LDAP users and groups appear in the drop-down menus of the